newrelic/entity-definitions/docs/relationship_synthesis.md

       hashAlgorithm: FARM_HASH
 ```

-The `account` field can be defined using an attribute in the telemetry or by specifying a lookup key.
+The `account` field can be defined using an attribute in the telemetry or by specifying a lookup attribute.
-When a lookup key is defined, it will be searched within the accounts of the trusted account for the current data point (and used via candidate relationships).
+When a lookup attribute is defined, it will be searched within the accounts of the trusted account for the current data point.

 The `domain` and `type` fields can be either hardcoded values or attributes.

 The `identifier` can be constructed using one or multiple fragments.
-Each fragment can be a hardcoded string, an attribute, or a part of an attribute.
+Each fragment can be either a `hardcoded string`, an `attribute value`, or a `part of an attribute value`.

-The identifier can be hashed using one of the supported hashing algorithms, with farmHash being the currently supported algorithm.
+Optionally, the identifier can be hashed using one of the supported algorithms.
+Currently, the only supported algorithm is `farmHash`.

 If needed, a part of an attribute can be provided as a capture group in a regular expression.